Amendment – In May 2023, this chapter was reviewed and updated throughout.

-Outside of scope of this policy and procedures:
+Outside of scope of this policy and procedure:

-- adults in custodial settings, that is prisons and approved premises.
-Prison governors and National Offender Management Services (NOMS) have responsibility for these arrangements (see Adult Safeguarding in Prison, NOMS).
-The Safeguarding Adults Board / Partnership does however have a duty to assist prison governors on adult safeguarding matters;
+- adults in custodial settings (prisons and approved premises).
+Prison governors and HM Prison and Probation Service (HMPPS) have responsibility for these arrangements (see Adult Social Care, HMPSS and Ministry of Justice).
+The Safeguarding Adults Board does however have a duty to assist prison governors on adult safeguarding matters;

 - local authorities are required to assess for care and support needs of prisoners which take account of their wellbeing (see Factsheet 12: Prisoners and people in resident in approved premises, Department of Health and Social Care).
 Equally NHS England has a responsibility to commission health services delivered through offender health teams which contributes towards safeguarding offenders.

 The Children Act 1989 provides the legislative framework for agencies to take decisions on behalf of children and to take action to protect them from abuse and neglect.
 Young people who receive leaving or after care support from children and family services, are included in the scope of adult safeguarding, but close liaison with children and family service providers is key to establishing who is the best person to lead or support young people through adult safeguarding processes.

 The Children Act 2004 places duties on a range of organisations and individuals to ensure their functions, and any services that they contract out to others, are discharged having regard to the need to safeguard and promote the welfare of children.
 In all adult safeguarding work, staff working with the adult should establish whether there are children in the family and whether checks should be made on children and young people who are part of the same household, irrespective of whether they are dependent on care either from the adult, or the person alleged to have caused harm.
 See Whole Family Approach chapter.